bioinfologics/w2rap/README.md

 <img src="images/lmp_vs_pe_k27-main.mx.density.png"  width="450" height="400">

-c) Map the reads to a reference and generate an insert size histogram to check the insert size and the shape of the distribution
+b) Map the reads to a reference and generate an insert size histogram to check the insert size and the shape of the distribution

 <img src="images/yeast_lmp.png"  width="500" height="400">